-The Falling Walls Foundation is a non-profit organisation supported by the Federal Ministry of Education and Research of Germany.
-It has been hosting an annual conference since 9 November 2009, the 20th anniversary of the fall of the Berlin Wall.
+The Falling Walls Foundation, a charity supported by the German government and numerous acclaimed academic institutions, foundations, companies, and NGOs, has been organizing the Science Breakthroughs of the Year Award to foster dialogue on research and innovation globally and promote the latest scientific findings.
 The event brings together the latest breakthroughs, outstanding science projects and bright minds behind them in 10 scientific, innovation, and humanistic categories.

 Two CUHK researchers were shortlisted as one of the top 10 scientists in the category of Engineering and Technology, and top 25 Science Start-ups.
 They are:

 |Prof. Shih-Chi Chen, Dept. of Mechanical & Automation Engineering||Prof. Xiao Yang, Dept. of Microbiology|

 |Top 10 Scientists – Engineering and Technology | Breaking the Wall to Using Ultrafast Multi-Material 3D Nanofabrication

 ||Top 25 Science Start-ups (Falling Walls Venture) | Ynno Med Ltd.: Breaking the Wall to Novel Antibiotic Candidates